-Domestic abusers are guilty of many if not all of the six sins listed in 1 Cor 5:11
+Reality Check: Domestic abusers are guilty of many if not all of the six sins listed in 1 Corinthians 5:11

 Sexual immorality — frequently by porn addiction and / or serial adultery.
-And those abusers who do not use porn or commit adultury may still sexually abuse their wives by coercively controlling them to submit to sex they don’t want and punishing them if they refuse to submit.
+And those abusers who do not use porn or commit adultery may still sexually abuse their wives by coercively controlling them to submit to sex they don’t want and punishing them if they refuse to submit.
 And sometimes they also sexually abuse the children.

 Greed — often in countless ways, many of which result in financial abuse of the victim.